-In Zendesk, tickets are solved first and then, after they have maintained their solved status for a predefined amount of time (set up in your automations or triggers), they are moved to closed.
+In Zendesk Support, tickets are solved first and then, after they have maintained their solved status for a predefined amount of time (set up in your automations or triggers), they are moved to closed.
 The major differences between solved and closed tickets are the following:

-Tickets can be marked solved by Agents or End-users.
-Tickets marked as solved and responded to by an end-user will be reset to an open status.
+Tickets can be marked solved by agents.
+Tickets marked as solved, then responded to by an end-user will be reset to an open status.

 Best practice guidelines recommend that you leave a ticket in solved status for 3-5 days before moving to closed.
 This allows end-users to re-engage with you in the same ticket.
-If you deactivate the Close ticket 4 days after status is set to solved automation, your solved tickets will be set to closed via a system action (noted in your events and notifications as a 'batch close') after 28 days of inactivity.
+If you deactivate the "Close ticket 4 days after status is set to solved" automation, your solved tickets will be set to closed by a system action (noted in your events and notifications as a 'batch close') after 28 days of inactivity in solved status.